 “Psychology is important to me for many reasons.
 My long-term goal is to become a counselor.
 Specifically, to be a compassionate source for women in their most intimate struggles.”

-Practical knowledge and experience is just one of the many things Alison Harrop (B.S. ’16) has gained from her degree program.
-She's also grown in her confidence and ability to lead others at a non-profit organization.
+Practical knowledge and experience are just some of the many things Alison Harrop (B.S. ’16) has gained from her degree program.
+She’s also grown in her confidence and ability to lead others at a non-profit organization.